DiPal2/test_rss/README.md

 ## Testing

-To run tests you need [Python 3.9 with installed pip](https://www.python.org/downloads/).
+To run tests you need [Python 3.9 with installed pip and setuptools](https://www.python.org/downloads/).

-Type the following commands in the directory that contains downloaded files:
+Type the following commands in the directory containing the content from this repository:
 ```shell
 pip install -e .[tests]
 pytest